 If you have an awkward plural (usually of a letter, a number, or an unusual abbreviation), you can use an apostrophe to assist your readers.
 For example:|

-Apostrophes in PluralsThe first thing to make clear before we start this lesson is that apostrophes are not normally used for forming plurals.
+Using Apostrophes in Awkward PluralsThe first thing to make clear before we start this lesson is that apostrophes are not normally used for forming plurals.
 (This is covered more in the lesson apostrophe errors with plurals.)

 Using an apostrophe to form a plural is usually a grammatical howler.
 For example: